 - ¼ cup red pepper

 - ½ cup tomatoes

 - ¾ cup rice

 - 1 teaspoon each garlic powder and paprika

 - ½ teaspoon each oregano, thyme, and onion powder

 - none salt and pepper to taste

 - In a large skillet, heat olive oil over medium heat.
 Add onions, peppers, and celery to oil.
 Cook onions until they begin to soften, about three minutes then add in garlic, squash, tomatoes.
 Continue to cook for 2-3 more minutes then pour in the Worcestershire sauce, hot sauce, and rice.
 Cook rice in mixture for 1-2 minutes before adding liquids.
 Finally, add remaining ingredients, bring to a boil, and reduce then to a simmer.
-Stir often until rice absorbed all the liquid (about 20-25 minutes.)
-Remove from heat and serve.
+Stir often until rice absorbed all the liquid (about 20-30 minutes- this really depends on your heat source) Remove from heat and serve.